MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 - The field is calculated
 - The field is required in the CRM

-### How are hyperlink formula fields from Salesforce CRM displayed in the Sales app?
+### How are hyperlink formula fields from Salesforce CRM displayed in Sales app?

 In Salesforce CRM, hyperlink formula fields are rendered as rich text in Salesforce Lightning, allowing users to click on the link.
 In the Sales app, hyperlink formula fields containing URLs (without images) are displayed as clickable links.